On non-abelian higher special elements of $p$-adic representations: Introduction

 The degree of generality of our algebraic methods allows for subsequent applications in a wide range of natural arithmetic settings, including to the compact support cohomology complexes, the finite support cohomology complexes in the sense of Bloch and Kato \cite{bk} and the Nekov\'a\v r-Selmer complexes, that arise from very general $p$-adic representations.

 In this article we will however only focus on applications to certain classes of Selmer complexes associated to abelian varieties (see \S \ref{arithmetic} below).
-Before discussing these applications let us however mention other settings in which our algebraic results will play a significant role.
+Before discussing these applications let us however mention other settings in which our algebraic results will play a significant role in future work.